otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-security-authentication-rbac-api-testing-code-coverage/README.md

 ### Task 11 — Reach 80% Branch Coverage _(Medium)_

-Using the HTML report (`npm run coverage:report`), find all uncovered branches (shown in yellow).
+Using the HTML report (`npm run test:coverage:report`), find all uncovered branches (shown in yellow).
 Add tests targeting:

 - The `401` path in `jwtAuth.js` when no token is provided
 - The `403` path in `rbac.js` when the user has an insufficient role